 Slightly more expensive than the shared hosting option but it’s the perfect choice for mid-size companies, popular magazines, and e-commerce businesses.

-Enterprise businesses have complex websites receiving enormous traffic from various regions of the world.
+Enterprise businesses have complex websites receiving enormous traffic from various regions worldwide.
 Some even have dozens of websites for their products and subsidiaries.
 To keep all these assets together and stay on top of everything that’s happening on their websites, enterprises will need more server power and may want to install special software or choose a more suitable Server Operating System to run their websites.
 Therefore, a whole server can be dedicated to hosting their array of websites.
 This is called a dedicated web hosting service.

 Managed WordPress hosting